approov/quickstart-react-native/FAQ.md

 ### Start with a working React Native app

-You can start with any React Native app using the default runtime and standard react-native networking (fetch, axios, frisbee...).
+You can start with any React Native app using the default runtime and standard react-native networking (fetch or axios ...).
 Start with your own React Native app, or use one of the Approov-provided examples.

-Three examples `shapes_axios`, `shapes_fetch`, and `shapes_frisbee` all work with a publicly available shapes service at `shapes.approov.io`.
+Two examples `shapes_axios` and `shapes_fetch` all work with a publicly available shapes service at `shapes.approov.io`.
 We will use the Approov `shapes_fetch` example to illustrate the remaining steps to integrate Approov into a simple React Native app.
 To copy a pre-packaged example, start a command-line terminal, run the `react-native-approov example` command, and select an example and directory to install into:

 ```plaintext